Computer Science (CSC)

 CSC 3011 Living in a Digital World (3 Credits)

-CSC 3099 Technical Interview Preparation (1 Credit)
+CSC 3099 Technical Interview Preparation II (1 Credit)

 Provides students the space to solve real technical interview questions.
 Students will meet and create teams to discuss and work out coding problems under the supervision and support of an instructor.
 Typically offered: Spring.